Rental increases – how much and how often?

 Excessive rental increases

 How can you know if the increase is excessive?
-There are no hard and fast rules, but the tribunal may consider things such as:
+Nothing is written in stone, but the tribunal may consider things such as:

 - the range of market rents charged for similar properties in the area